saurabhkara/Node.js-Unit-Testing-crash-course/README.md

 - Avoid external dependencies (e.g., databases, APIs)
 - Isolate the unit under test

+Dependency Injection is done for mocking function, class or component.

 ### Dependencies Injection

 Dependency Injection (DI) is a design pattern in which a class or function receives its dependencies from the outside rather than creating them internally.
 This makes your code: